Free · Open source · macOS

 Open source

-On-device (some langs)
+On-device (English & select langs)

 None required